 Strong magnetic fields can be very dangerous if the proper precautions are not taken.
 Each person who enters the MRI suite is put through a screening process to ensure safety around the magnetic field.
 Some contraindications are listed below:

-Absolute: Cardiac Pacemaker, External Pacer Wires, Mechanical Fusion Pump, Deep Brain Implant, Tissue Expanders.
+Absolute: Cardiac Pacemaker, External Pacer Wires, Deep Brain Implant, Tissue Expanders.

 Possible: Aneurysm Clip, Previous Gun Shot Wound, Pregnancy.